UK Labor calls for vote on US minimum corporate tax plan | ExBulletin

 The Labor Party tables an amendment to the finance bill.

-The UK Finance Department has said that reaching an international agreement on how large digital companies are taxed “is a priority” and that “we welcome the renewed US commitment to tackle the problem and agree that minimum taxes could help ensure that businesses pay taxes. “
+The UK Department of Finance has said that reaching an international deal on how large digital companies are taxed is a priority and that we welcome the renewed US commitment to tackle the issue and agree that minimum taxes could help ensure that businesses pay taxes.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online